Select Page

 Stephen Russell

-I find that oil-based undercoat is the best paint to block a stain.
+I find that oil-based undercoat is the best paint to cover and block a stain.
 As a decorator, if I get the job, then I arrange to go round a few times in the evenings to apply multiple coats of undercoat.
 Then when I start the job, if the stain has come through again, I know that the source of the stain is still active.
 Maybe the client has water leaking into their house, or maybe there is a different problem that needs sorting before I can paint.

 I find that once applied, oil-based undercoat covers well with the first coat of emulsion and then I have total piece of mind before the final coat.
 Sometimes with Coverstain and shellac I find there is a shiny patch that worries me.